 Passengers’ Rights to Fly Free from Discrimination

-Federal law prohibits airlines from discriminating against airline passengers based on race, color, national origin, religion, sex or ancestry.
+Federal law prohibits airlines from discriminating against airline passengers based on race, color, national origin, religion, sex (including gender identity and sexual orientation), or ancestry.
 To learn more about your right to fly free from discrimination, including how to appropriately respond to airline personnel in the event you are subjected to additional questioning or asked to leave an airplane after you board, please click the PDF document below.